 THE COSTS

 My data wasn’t that big, so I didn’t have any costs for executing BigQuery queries.
-If you going to provide a service that predicts sentiments, the API will cost you money over time.
-For my test example, it stayed within the limits of Natural Language API call request tier.
+The API will cost you money over time if you provide a service that predicts sentiments.
+For my test example, it stayed within the limits of the Natural Language API call request tier.

-BigQuery storage will cost, $0.02 per GB Streaming data in BigQuery: $0.05 per GB (loading data is free).
-To execute Queries, will cost you $5.00 per TB but the first TB per month is free.
+BigQuery storage will cost $0.02 per GB Streaming data in BigQuery: $0.05 per GB (loading data is accessible).
+Executing Queries will cost you $5.00 per TB, but the first TB per month is free.
 BigQuery Pricing.

-Note, that Data Studio makes use of a BigQuery connector, which basically fires queries in BigQuery.
+Note that Data Studio uses a BigQuery connector, which fires queries in BigQuery.

-The prices for translation and language detection is about 20 dollars for a million characters.
-It will become cheaper, once your amount is over the 1.5 billion characters.
+The price for translation and language detection is about 20 dollars for a million characters.
+It will become cheaper once your amount is over 1.5 billion characters.
 See Translate API pricing.

-The Natural Language API has a free tier, if the amount of text records stays under the 5k, for pricing info see: Natural Language Pricing.
+The Natural Language API has a free tier if the number of text records stays under 5k.
+For pricing info, see Natural Language Pricing.

-Another great way, for checking and estimating costs, is by making use of the GCP Pricing calculators.
+Another great way to check and estimate costs is by using the GCP Pricing calculators.

-In case you are concerned about the prices, you can set up a billing alert.
+If you are concerned about the prices, you can set up a billing alert.
 Which can send an email to you once you reach your quota?
-From the Cloud Console, you can enable this, by clicking: Billing > Budgets & Alerts.
+From the Cloud Console, you can enable this by clicking: Billing > Budgets & Alerts.